 MPs have voted to reject a House of Lords amendment to the Immigration Bill which seeks to protect child refugee family reunification rights beyond the end of the Brexit transition period.

-Despite passing the initial stages in the House of Commons back in June, the Immigration Bill has encountered considerable difficulty in the Lords, with peers advising that five amendments must be made before it is made into UK law.
+Despite passing the initial stages in the House of Commons in Westminster, London, back in June, the Immigration Bill has encountered considerable difficulty in the Lords, with peers advising that five amendments must be made before it is made into UK law.

 One of these amendments pertains to child refugee legislation, and states that the existing rules for unaccompanied child refugees must be maintained beyond the end of the Brexit transition period.
 The rules facilitate the reunification of unaccompanied child refugees with their close family members in the UK, and are viewed by migrants’ rights organisations as an indispensable piece of legislation.